trans-travel/trans-travel/us/fl.md

    mistaking her for a trans woman.
  * As public funds cannot be used for transition care, trans prisoners will not have access to trans-related medical care.
+ * Prisoners are subject to humiliating naked exams by people of the wrong gender and sometimes forced detransition (haircuts, prevention of use of gender-appropriate garments, etc.
  * Federal regulations protecting trans people in medicine were blocked in Florida due to the [Florida v.
 Health and Human Services](https://genderanalysis.net/wp-content/uploads/2024/07/047127228576.pdf)